vim-ctrlspace/vim-ctrlspace/README.md

 window (`<C-Space>`) and pressing `<b>`.
 The plugin will ask for a project directory.

-Make sure that the path **is not home directory**.
+Make sure that the path **is not your home directory**.
 Otherwise the plugin will start indexing all your files which will be pointless and resource exhaustive.
 Be concrete and provide a real path to a project.
 Once your bookmark is created, you can go there with `<CR>`.

 Now open some files with `<o>`.
 Finally save a workspace with `<w>` by providing your first workspace name.

-More guides you can find in the [project wiki](#todo-link).
+For more information please check out Vim-CtrlSpace help directly in Vim:

+    :help ctrlspace

 For key reference press `<?>` inside the plugin window.

 ## Authors and License